oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 </copy>
 ```

-The above YAML sends a request to the `database.oracle.com/v1alpha1` API exposed by the OraOperator controller to create a resource of `kind: AutonomousDatabase`.
+The above YAML sends a request to the `database.oracle.com/v1alpha1` API exposed by the OraOperator controller to define a resource of `kind: AutonomousDatabase`.

 The resource `name` will be called `adb-existing`.